Sistemas-Multimedia/MRVC/tools/userManual.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 The python script allows to download a video (mp4 format), extract a specified number of frames, convert those frames to 16 bits, apply a DDWT and MCDWT transforms.
+Supports multi-level MCDWT and reconstruction from MCDWT and DWT.

 Onced the scriped is executed, all the generated files are stored in a single folder (same as vname argument in the tmp folder). vname will be used to export the generated files and folders in tmp.